lengfeld/happy-jogustine/README.md

 https://jogustine.uni-mainz.de with nice drop down menus.

 *NOTE 2017-08-22*: This addon as reached *end of life* (EOL).
-With the upcoming Firefox Release 57 only addons based on new API  *WebExtensions* are supported.
+With the upcoming Firefox Release 57 only addons based on the new API  *WebExtensions* are supported.
 See [Firefox add-on technology is modernizing][webex].
-Old Addons using XUL or the [addon-sdk][addon-sdk], which is used by this project, are deprecated.
+Old addons using XUL or the [addon-sdk][addon-sdk], which is used by this project, are deprecated.
 Since the usage count of this addon has dropped (only a few computers are polling the update manifest) and I'm not using the addon myself anymore, I have